ledgerW/pathlight/memory-bank/activeContext.md

 - Sending magic links to users with existing data to ensure secure access
 - Using intelligent content parsing to extract structured information from AI-generated text
 - Implementing visually distinct sections for different parts of the life plan
+- Using content-specific icons for bullet points to improve visual comprehension
+- Structuring daily plan and next steps as bullet lists for better readability

 ## Important Patterns and Preferences
 - Modular code organization (separate files for different concerns)